 AS PUBLISHED IN MONEY MAGAZINE – MAY 2019 pg 56

-1. You are Paying for Someone Else’s Profit
+1. When You Are Buying New Property, you are Paying for Someone Else’s Profit

 The property development process involves a number of steps to deliver the end product to the market.
 Usually from the time a site is acquired by a developer, to the time a property is completed ready for sale to the consumer, the steps include obtaining council approval, obtaining building approval, construction, marketing and sales.
 Every step in this process involves a cost and every consultant, contractor or company engaged along the way will usually make a profit.